1882 Liechtenstein general election: Results

-The election of Oberland's Landtag members and substitutes was held on 2 May in Vaduz.
-Of Oberland's 114 electors, 105 were present.
-Oberland elected nine Landtag members and three substitutes.
-Electors from Schaan left the election in protest as no Landtag member had been elected from their municipality but the election continued.
+The election of Oberland's Landtag members and their deputies was held on 2 May in Vaduz Castle.
+Of Oberland's 114 electors, 105 were present for the voting; Oberland elected seven Landtag members and three deputies.
 The election of Unterland's Landtag members and substitutes was held on 3 May in Mauren.
-Of Unterland's 68 electors, 67 were present.
-Unterland elected five Landtag members and three substitutes.
+Of Unterland's 68 electors, 67 were present for voting; Unterland elected five Landtag members and three deputies.